aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

     _handleChange(){
       // reset the benches state
     }
+    render(){
+      // ...
+    }
   })
   ```

-* Here's the summary:
+Here's a summary of your flux loop so far:
   * The `BenchIndex` component calls our client-side action-creator,
     `BenchActions.fetchAllBenches`.
-  * `BenchActions.fetchAllBenches` calls the `BenchesApiUtil`, which fetches bench data, passing it `BenchActions.receiveAllBenches` as a callback.
+  * `BenchActions.fetchAllBenches` calls the `BenchesApiUtil`, which fetches bench
+    data from your API, passing it `BenchActions.receiveAllBenches` as a callback.
-  * `BenchesApiUtil` then invokes the callback on `BenchActions`, which triggers a dispatch.
+  * `BenchesApiUtil` then invokes the callback on `BenchActions`, which triggers a
+    dispatch.
-  * The dispatcher hits the `BenchStore`, which should cause the store to update its `_benches` and `__emitChange()`.
+  * The dispatcher hits the `BenchStore`, which should cause the store to update
+    its `_benches` and `__emitChange()`.
-  * When the store emits change, our `BenchIndex` component's callback function is triggered, which should reseset the state of our `BenchIndex` component.
+  * When the store emits change, our `BenchIndex` component's callback function is
+    triggered, which should reseset the state of our `BenchIndex` component.
   * When the `BenchIndex` component's state changes, it re-renders.
 Phew!

 ## Phase 4: The Map